AGSweeney/ClearCore-Motion-Stack/MotionBench/README.md

 It is built for bench validation: discover devices, connect to a target IP, monitor motor and I/O telemetry, issue operator commands, and tune motor/board behavior from one UI.

+MotionBench is a reimagining of the original ClearLinkMonitor project, modernized into a Qt/C++ workflow with expanded focus: [agsweeney1972/ClearLinkMonitor](https://github.com/agsweeney1972/ClearLinkMonitor).
+This reimagined version provides a better tool for testing my ClearCore EtherNet/IP firmware in ClearLink personality mode.

 ## What MotionBench Includes

 - Device discovery and direct connect/disconnect workflow.